AlbertoRosado1/perlmutter_legacysim_runs/Y1/README.rst

     python create_subrunlists.py --run region --filename runlist_north_2.txt --index 2

-Again modify --array option in `run_job.sh` and run.
+Again modify `settings_runname.py` and the --array option in `run_job.sh` and run.
 If bricks are taking too much time you can change -t 01:00:00 to -t 02:00:00.